jihoonakang/pyBaram_xccels/doc/src/user_guide.rst

 Plugins
 --------
-Plugins are post-processing modules after iterations.
-If a plugin is not configured, there is no post-processing.
-Following plugins can be configured.
+Plugins in ``pyBaram`` serve as post-processing modules after iterations.
+If a plugin is not configured, no post-processing will occur.
+The following plugins can be configured:

 [soln-plugin-stats]
 *******************
-Basic log file is written via this plugin.
-For unsteady simulation, time and time step for each iteration is written.
-For steady simulation, residuals of all conservative variables are written.
+The `stats` plugin writes a fundamental log file.
+For unsteady simulations, it includes time and time step information for each iteration.
+In steady simulations, it records the residuals of all conservative variables.

 1. ``flushsteps`` --- flush to file for every `flushstep`.
 Default value is 500.